-In the scope screen above the unscaled value currently read (left side) is 0,9 mV/V. That is because the strain gauge does not have exactly 350 ohms, which is normal, due to tolerances.
+Usually, in the scope screen, we can see the unscaled value that is not exactly 0 mV/V. That is because the strain gauge does not have exactly 350 ohms, which is normal, due to tolerances.

-Click on "Balance sensor" to zero the bridge.
+Click on the "Balance sensor" to zero the bridge.

 The unbalance will be measured and shown.
-Amplifier will choose the right setting to achieve full-scale range.
+The amplifier will choose the right setting to achieve a full-scale range.